What time should I arrive?

 Do I need to see a chiropractor to receive a massage?

 No you do not need to see the chiropractor to have a massage.
 However, when massage and chiropractic care are combined, clients are free from pain faster, hold their adjustments longer and return to optimum health sooner.
 Ask me if you have any questions about seeing a good chiropractor.
+If you want to biller you medical insurance you will need a referral/prescription from your MD, Nurse Practitioner or Chiropractor.

 What do I wear during a massage?